 New York, NY 10022

 Love beer?
 Then head to Midtown East’s Jeffrey NYC, where you’ll enjoy boutique craft beers as well as fine wines, scotch and bourbon.
 Having only opened in June 2013, the Jeffrey is new on the bar scene and is still developing an official dinner menu.
-In the meantime, grab your favorite brew and try their eclectic mix of experimental bites such as pork rillettes on crostini and homemade head cheese.
+In the meantime, grab your favorite brew and try their eclectic mix of experimental bites such as Housemade Teriyaki Beef Jerky.

 7 North 15th St.

 Ed Raven, owner of the growler shop Brouwerij Lane, now brings a new brew pub to Brooklyn.
-Opening in late October 2013, The Dirk Norsemen will feature imported European as well as house-crafted beers.
+Opened in late October 2013, The Dirk Norsemen features imported European as well as house-crafted beers.
 Grab your friends and enjoy a night of drinking and American comfort food.

 Hudson Malone In Midtown